ttskmnj/flight_booking_api/README.md

 ## Try API endpoints

 There is only airport and user data is set in DB by seed script.
-To test flight reservation you must first add the flights then you can book a flight.
+To test flight reservation you must first add the flights then you can book a flight.<br>
+*\*if you run API on docker-compose, please choose port 3001*

 ------------------------------------------------------------------------------------------
 <summary><code>POST</code> <code><b>/login</b></code> <code>(login to get TOKEN)</code></summary>